-The menopause is the time of life when someone's periods stop, it's a natural biological process, officially diagnosed when there has been no menstrual period for 12 months.
-It usually occurs between the ages of 45 and 55 and in the UK, the average age for most women to reach the menopause is 51.
+The menopause is the time of life when someone's periods stop, officially diagnosed when there has been no menstrual period for 12 months.
+It usually occurs between the ages of 45 and 55 and in the UK, with the average age of menopause being 51.
 Some may experience early menopause - when the menstrual cycle stops before the age of 45.

-At birth, most women have up to three million eggs.
+Those born as female are born with up to three million eggs.
 These are gradually lost throughout their life with most eggs dying off through a process known as atresia.
 Only a small percentage are actually lost to ovulation.
-On average, when most women enter their first menstrual cycle, she has an average of 400,000 eggs - reducing to around 10,000 by the time the menopause starts.
+On average, those born as female have an average of 400,000 eggs when entering their first cycle - reducing to around 10,000 by the time the menopause starts.

 When the menopause starts, eggs become resistant to a reproductive follicle-stimulating hormone known as FSH which dramatically reduces the production of oestrogen.
 This is believed to be the cause of the symptoms associated with the menopause.

-Sometimes, conditions such as cancer, where chemotherapy or the removal of the ovaries is required, can induce early menopause.
-This can result in more severe symptoms than if it was a natural part of aging.
+Sometimes, conditions such as cancer, where chemotherapy may be given, or surgery where the removal of the ovaries is required, can induce early menopause.
+This can result in more severe symptoms.

 Hot flushes/night sweats.

 As the menopause is a natural part of the ageing process among most people born as female, treatments are focused on managing signs and symptoms.
 There are a range of treatments to help relieve pain, symptoms and help to prevent chronic conditions that may occur.

 Surgical options – such as the MonaLisa Touch®.